Screenwriting Tips: 7 Things to Remember while Creating a Negative Character

 Now, categorize those thoughts into three divisions

-Familial coincides with thoughts of the villain’s closed ones or as mentioned ‘family’.
+Familial coincides with thoughts of the villain’s close ones or as mentioned ‘family’.

 Imaginary anecdotes, lessons, and sayings can be put in here which were said by the villain’s loved ones or close ones to the villain himself.
 This will be extremely useful to add more emotional depth to the character.